 The ship left about 30 minutes after we got back.
 Since the sun was still shining, we sat on the veranda for a while before heading to the dining room for dinner.

-I will be sharing the rest of the trip later this week.
 If you are interested in other rivers on which Viking has cruises, you may enjoy reading about The Rhine Getaway from Amsterdam to Basel Switzerland my friend Kelly took.

 Have you ever been on a Viking River Cruise?
 If so, what cruise did you take?
 If you are thinking of going on one, don’t hesitate to ask a question in the comments.